 Research Team

 Developmental psychologists working at the intersection of digital media, adolescent health, and clinical psychology.
+We regularly welcome interns on running projects.

 Core team